Keshav205/AWS-3-Tier-Architecture-Project/README.md

 # AWS-3-Tier-Architecture-Project
-This is an AWS end to end project
+This is a complete end-to-end project on AWS.